BB Bear’s Remarkable Story

 Sometimes as many as 125 dogs will either be found or dropped off at MCACC in a single day leaving employees and volunteers to care for about 700 dogs every day.
 Can you imagine the amount of work that takes, the money it requires and the time?
 It’s an astronomical task and requires the care and compassion of many employees and volunteers.

 AARM is a non-profit founded in 2015 by Courtney Zoellner and Lisa Klimczak in Scottsdale, Arizona.
 Initially, AARM began as a foster-based animal rescue.

-"Shortly after that realization, we met Mary Martin and her innovative and passionate vision was contagious.
+“Shortly after that realization, we met Mary Martin and her innovative and passionate vision was contagious.
 She ignited and inspired us.
-We knew we could have a greater impact to the animal rescue community by evolving our mission to become a partner to MCACC dedicating all of our efforts to fill the many financial gaps that MCACC faces every day," say Klimczak.
+We knew we could have a greater impact on the animal rescue community by evolving our mission to become a partner to MCACC dedicating all of our efforts to fill the many financial gaps that MCACC faces every day,” says Klimczak.